lidR: (A workshop for) Airborne Lidar Data Manipulation and Visualization for Environmental Applications

 2021 and 2024 thanks to the financial support of Laval University.

-can be found on CRAN and source code is hosted on GitHub.
+The current release version of lidR can be found on CRAN and source code is hosted on GitHub.

 Note

-has transitioned into a company to ensure sustainability and now offers independent services for training courses, consulting, and development.
+Since 2024, the lidR package is no longer supported by Laval University, but the software will remain free and open-source. r-lidar has transitioned into a company to ensure sustainability and now offers independent services for training courses, consulting, and development.
 Please feel free to visit their website for more information.